home-assistant/operating-system/Documentation/boards/hardkernel/odroid-xu4.md

 ## eMMC

-The ODROID XU4 has a hidden boot sector that is only visible on the ODROID itself (can't be written by a card reader).
+The ODROID XU4 uses the eMMC boot partition to boot from.
+Typically eMMC readers can't write to this eMMC boot partition.
 There are a couple of possibilities:

 1. **Working** e.g. the eMMC already had a working image before flashing HassOS:
    - It will be booting to uBoot (but no further).